CompNet/Renard/paper.md

 # Summary

 Renard (*Relationships Extraction from NARrative Documents*) is a Python library that allows to define custom natural language processing (NLP) pipelines to extract character networks from narrative texts.
 Contrary to the few existing tools, Renard can extract *dynamic* networks, as well as the more common static networks.
-Renard pipelines are modular: the user can choose the implementation of each NLP subtask needed to extract a character network.
-This allows to specialize pipelines to particular types of texts and to study the impact of each subtask on the extracted network.
+Renard pipelines are modular: users can choose the implementation of each NLP subtask needed to extract a character network.
+This allows specializing pipelines to particular types of texts and to study the impact of each subtask on the extracted network.

 # Statement of Need

-Character networks (that is, graphs where vertices represent characters and edges represent their relationships) extracted from narrative texts are useful in a number of applications, from visualization to literary analysis [@labatut-2019].
-There are different ways of modeling relationships (co-occurrences, conversations, actions...), and networks can be static or dynamic (i.e. series of networks representing the evolution of relationships through time).
+Character networks (i.e., graphs where vertices represent characters and edges represent their relationships) extracted from narrative texts are useful in a number of applications, from visualization to literary analysis [@labatut-2019].
+There are different ways of modeling relationships (co-occurrences, conversations, actions, etc.), and networks can be static or dynamic (i.e., series of networks representing the evolution of relationships through time).
 This variety means one can extract different kinds of networks depending on the targeted applications.
 While some authors extract these networks by relying on manually annotated data [@rochat-2014-phd_thesis; @rochat-2015-character_networks_zola; @rochat-2017; @park-2013-character_networks; @park-2013-character_networksb], it is a time-costly endeavor, and the fully automatic extraction of these networks is therefore of interest.
-Unfortunately, there are only a few existing software and tools that can extract character networks [@marazzato-2014-chaplin; @metrailler-2023-charnetto], and none of these can output dynamic networks.
+Unfortunately, there are only a few existing software and tools that can extract character networks [@marazzato-2014-chaplin; @metrailler-2023-charnetto], but none of these can output dynamic networks.
 Furthermore, automatically extracting a character network requires solving several successive natural language processing tasks, such as named entity recognition (NER) or coreference resolution, and algorithms carrying these tasks are bound to make errors.
 To our knowledge, the cascading impact of these errors on the quality of the extracted networks has yet to be studied extensively.
 This is an important issue since knowing which tasks have more influence on the extracted networks would allow prioritizing research efforts.

 Renard is a fully configurable pipeline that can extract static and dynamic networks from narrative texts.
+We base Renard on the generic character network extraction framework highlighted by the survey of [@labatut-2019].
 We design it so that it is as modular as possible, which allows the user to select the implementation of each extraction step as needed.
 This has several advantages:

 1. Depending on the input text, the user can choose the most relevant series of steps and configure each of them as needed.
 Therefore, the pipeline can be specialized for different types of texts, allowing for better performance.
 2. The pipeline can easily incorporate new advances in NLP, by simply implementing a new step when necessary.